chuanconggao/extratools/docs/functions/rangetools.md

 ## Range Transformation

 Tools for transformations over ranges.
-Note that each range is closed on the left side, and open on the right side.

 ### `intersect(a, b)`